For Developers/Glossary/Hallucination

 Hallucination

-When an LLM generates confident, fluent text that is factually incorrect or entirely fabricated.
+When an LLM generates text that is factually incorrect or entirely fabricated, presented with unwarranted confidence despite having no basis in fact.

 LLMs don't retrieve facts from a database - they generate text based on learned statistical patterns.
 Sometimes those patterns produce false statements with the same confident fluency as true ones.
-The model doesn't "know" it's wrong; it has no truth signal, only token prediction probabilities.
+The model doesn't "know" it's wrong; it has no mechanism to verify truth, only token prediction probabilities.

 Types of hallucination

-- Factual hallucination: Inventing specific facts (dates, statistics, citations) that don't exist.
+• Factual hallucination: Inventing specific facts (dates, statistics, names) that don't exist or misrepresenting known facts.

-- Citation fabrication: Generating plausible-sounding paper titles, DOIs, or URLs that don't exist.
+• Citation fabrication: Generating plausible-sounding paper titles, DOIs, URLs, or author attributions that don't exist.
+This remains a persistent problem even in recent deployments.

-- Instruction hallucination: Claiming to have performed an action (reading a file, executing code) that wasn't actually done.
+• Instruction hallucination: Claiming to have performed an action (reading a file, executing code, accessing the web) that wasn't actually done.

 Why models hallucinate

-Training maximizes token prediction accuracy across a diverse corpus.
-When the model is asked about something rare or absent from training data, it generates statistically plausible text rather than saying "I don't know."
-The model has no mechanism to distinguish "I'm generating based on solid evidence" from "I'm filling in based on pattern matching."
+Training optimizes for token prediction accuracy across diverse text corpora.
+When asked about rare, ambiguous, or absent-from-training-data topics, models generate statistically plausible text rather than refusing to answer.
+The model has no internal signal to distinguish "I'm predicting based on strong evidence" from "I'm pattern-matching without grounding."

 Mitigating hallucinations

-- RAG: Ground responses in retrieved documents the model can actually cite.
+• Retrieval-Augmented Generation (RAG): Ground responses in retrieved documents the model can cite, reducing fabrication of unseen facts.

-- Tool use: Let the model call a search API or database rather than generate facts from memory.
+• Tool use: Allow the model to call search APIs, databases, or code execution rather than generate facts from weights.

-- Calibrated uncertainty: Prompt the model to express confidence levels and refuse low-confidence claims.
+• Explicit uncertainty: Prompt the model to express confidence levels and refuse claims below a threshold, though model confidence doesn't reliably correlate with accuracy.